CompassSecurity/Just-ANother-Enabler/README.md

 Jane is written using C# 8.0 features.
 To easily compile this project, use Visual Studio 2019.

 ## Notes
-This is a test tool and only basic error handling is implemented.
+This is a test tool.
+* Only basic error handling is implemented
+* There will probably be some bugs